Mic Clipping Test

-Detect mic distortion/clipping and find a safer gain level before important calls.
+Mic clipping test to spot distortion fast and find a safer gain level before important calls.
+See peaks, clipping risk, and quick fixes.

 Microphone Clipping Test